NINAnor/ecoVAD/README.md

 ```

 ## Usage

+:warning: Don't forget to download the folder `assets` from OSF: https://osf.io/f4mt5/.

 Our repository provides the necessary scripts and instructions to **train a VAD model** but also to **use existing ones**.
 If you are only interested in making predictions using an existing model please refer to the section [detecting human speech](#detecting-human-speech).